-What Causes Frozen Shoulder – New Theory
+What Causes Frozen Shoulder – The Perfect Storm

-Based on Dr. Oolo-Austin’s clinical observations in treating thousands of frozen shoulder patients in over 35 years, there are 3 common denominators in patients suffering with adhesive capsulitis frozen shoulder.
-He calls this the Oolo-Austin Frozen Shoulder “Etiology Triad”.
+Based on Dr. Austin Oolo’s clinical observations in treating thousands of frozen shoulder patients in over 35 years, there are 3 common denominators in patients suffering with adhesive capsulitis frozen shoulder.
+He calls this the Oolo-Austin Frozen Shoulder, Perfect Storm, Etiology Triad.

 1. Lower neck disc pathology or nerve compression